At ONCA we use art to explore stories of extinct and critically endangered species and ecological communities.

 Since 2011, ONCA has joined groups in the UK and internationally to meet on November 30th and hold memorials for extinct species.
 Brighton remembrance events have ranged from a burial at sea for the Great Auk (extinct 1852) to a procession for the Caribbean Monk Seal (extinct 1952).

-If you want to find out more about RDLS click the link below.
+If you want to find out more about our work on RDLS click the link below.

 We’ve created a series of videos, podcasts and blogs to document ONCA’s Endangered & Lost Species events and activities.